 A Gantt chart helps project managers and teams gain a visual overview of the following elements of a project:

 - The duration of tasks including start and end dates for each task

 - Milestones in a project that indicate any key events in the project’s lifecycle

 - Any dependencies between tasks or if tasks overlap

 - The overview of your project’s progress

-While Gantt charts were historically created by hand these posed many difficulties including the inability to changes in the project such as the project’s progress to be automatically updated.
+While Gantt charts were historically created by hand these posed many difficulties including the inability of changes in the project such as the project’s progress to be automatically updated.

 With the invention of project management tools, the Gantt chart game has drastically changed and now there are a variety of different project management tools that offer the Gantt chart for you and your team with different capabilities and functionalities.